1. Home

 When evaluating tools, match capabilities to your revenue motion.
 E-commerce brands should prioritize commerce integrations and automation.
 Service businesses should focus on routing and response speed.
 Sales-led teams should look for pipeline tracking and CRM sync.

-This section compares the leading WhatsApp CRM platforms side by side, highlighting who they're best for, their capabilities, standout features, popular plans and platform rating..
-It’ll help you quickly identify which tools fit your sales, support or marketing workflows.
+This section compares the leading WhatsApp CRM platforms side by side, focusing on who they're best for, their main uses, pricing and overall fit for B2C sales, support and marketing teams.

 Tool